1109akshatverma/pg-sk-agents-lab/LabGuide/GettingStarted.md

 ## Getting Started with the lab

-Welcome to your Build Agentic AI with Semantic Kernel and GraphRAG on PostgreSQL Workshop, Let's begin by making the most of this experience:
+Welcome to your Build Agentic AI with Semantic Kernel and GraphRAG on PostgreSQL Workshop.
+Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment